rhdunn/libclangpy/README.md

 The libclangpy project is a Python binding to the libclang 2.9 API.
 It differs from the cindex bindings from LLVM/clang in that it:

-1.  a more complete libclang binding (see Implementation Status below);
+1.  is a more complete libclang binding (see Implementation Status below);

 2.  annotates which libclang version is needed by each API;